davidclin/gcp-alibaba-vpn/redundancy.md

     - [Setting environment variables for gcloud command parameters](#setting-environment-variables-for-gcloud-command-parameters)
     - [Configuring route-based IPsec VPN using static routing](#configuring-route-based-ipsec-vpn-using-static-routing)

-Alibaba, Alibaba Cloud, Alibaba Cloud VPN Gateway and the Alibaba logo are trademarks of Alibaba or its affiliates in the United States and/or other countries.

 _Disclaimer: This interoperability guide is intended to be informational in nature and shows examples only.
 Customers should verify this information by